Back to blog

 Document Preparation Fee (Varies)

-Some management companies charge a separate fee for preparing the closing documents as distinct from the estoppel fee.
-This is controversial — many argue it's double-charging — but it's common.
+Some management companies charge a separate fee for preparing closing documents on top of the estoppel fee.
+A lot of people in this business think that's double-charging.
+They're probably right.
+But it's common.

 Typical range: $50-$200